This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Lightfastness

-Excellent, see notes on mixing whites
+Excellent, refer to notes on mixing whites

 Among mixing whites that were [tested] by Golden, Titanium White seemed to be a solid choice.
 A few pigments fared slighly better in titanium-zinc blends, but the reverse was also true at times for other pigments.